Moscow State University of Instrument Engineering and Computer Science: International cooperation

 The University maintains close academic and scientific contacts with Germany, Great Britain, France, Finland, Bulgaria, Poland and other countries.
-The University has signed agreements with Berlin Technical University, the University of Sofia, University of Jyvaskyla (Finland), Varna Technical University (Bulgaria).
+The University has signed agreements with Technische Universität Berlin, the University of Sofia, University of Jyvaskyla (Finland), Technical University of Varna (Bulgaria).
 University senior staff and leading professors take an active part in big international symposiums and workshops, conferences held in Europe, both Americas and Asia; they also deliver lectures and lead joint research with educational establishments and research centers of many countries.

 Branches

 The University has also several branches: